Welcome to Ray of Hope

 This picture was taken 6-24-16.
 We should also tell you these kneelers were from the former Dominican Monastery in Elmira, NY.
 The Sisters who lived there prayed two women at a time 24 hours a day for the 40 years they were in Elmira on these very kneelers.
 These are the kneelers that were used for perpetual adoration of Jesus truly present in the Most Holy Blessed Sacrament, the Bread Of Life and the Cup Of Salvation.
 We are very honored to have these kneelers and to be reminded of the years of service and devotion they represent.
 You can feel in the top pads where these women pressed their elbows and in the bottom pads where their knees pressed into the foam as they prayed for all of us all those years.

-The Tabernacle is marked by the "PX" symbol.
-The "PX" symbol is a monogram of the Holy Name of Christ which is spelled xpistos in Greek, the original language of the Christian Testament.
+symbol is a monogram of the Holy Name of Christ which is spelled xpistos in

 (spelled here with English letters that sound like the Greek letters).